Saturday: Saturday Sabbath

 For Jews, Messianics, Seventh Day Baptists and Seventh-day Adventists, the seventh day of the week, known as Shabbat (or Sabbath for Seventh-day Adventists), stretches from sundown Friday to nightfall Saturday and is the day of rest.
 Roman Catholic and Eastern Orthodox churches distinguish between Saturday (Sabbath) and the Lord's Day (Sunday).
 Other Protestant groups, such as Seventh-day Adventists, hold that the Lord's Day is the Sabbath, according to the fourth commandment (Exodus 20:8), and not Sunday.

+Holy Saturday

+Christian religious observance in the Holy Week, before Easter Sunday.

+Catholic liturgy and devotions on each Saturday

+In the Catholic Church, Saturday is dedicated to the Blessed Virgin Mary.

+In the Catholic devotion of the Holy Rosary, the Joyful Mysteries are meditated on Saturday and also on Monday throughout the year.